-- 9.1 When a proposed Naming and Numbering Scheme meets the requirements made in policy and the relevant processes completed the application is deemed approved. - 9.2 All approved addressing is entered on a Monthly Address Schedule for electronic distribution to various Independent Data Custodians to update and amend their databases accordingly. - 9.3 Only after distribution of the Monthly Address Schedule are applicants informed that the proposed address has been accepted as an official address. - 9.4 Independent Data Custodians include: - Emergency Services - Folkestone & Hythe Shepway District Council
+- 9.1 When a proposed Naming and Numbering Scheme meets the requirements made in policy and the relevant processes completed the application is deemed approved.

+- 9.2 All approved addressing is entered on a Monthly Address Schedule for electronic distribution to various Independent Data Custodians to update and amend their databases accordingly.
+Only after distribution of the Monthly Address Schedule are applicants informed that the proposed address has been accepted as an official address.

+- 9.3 Independent Data Custodians include:

+- Emergency Services

+- Folkestone & Hythe District Council

-- Revenue and Benefits
+- Revenue & Benefits

 - Electoral Services

-- GIS (Steria to update NLPG)
+- Geographic Information Systems Developer (updating NLPG)

 - Land Charges

 - Highways

 - Planning

 - Building Control

 - Refuse Collection

 - Kent County Council Highways

 - Valuation Office

 - Land Registry

 - Royal Mail

-- Folkestone and Hythe Sorting Offices
+- Folkestone & Hythe Sorting Offices

-- Contacts responsible for Folkestone, Hythe and New Romney
+- Contacts responsible for Folkestone, Hythe & New Romney

-- Address Development
+- Address development

 - British Telecom

-- Utility providers for the area
+- Utility Providers for the area